kasem-sm/SlimeKT/README.md

 ## Project Setup Guide ⚒

+### Android App
 You need to have [Android Studio](https://developer.android.com/studio) Bumblebee or Dolphin to setup this project locally.
+After downloading all the requirements, please import the project into Android Studio, build the project and click Run.

+### Backend (API)
-To run SlimeKT API, you need to have [IntelliJ IDEA](https://www.jetbrains.com/idea/download/#section=windows) and [MongoDB Compass](https://www.mongodb.com/products/compass) installed.
+You need to have [IntelliJ IDEA](https://www.jetbrains.com/idea/download/#section=windows) and [MongoDB Compass](https://www.mongodb.com/products/compass) installed.
-After downloading all the requirements, please import the [`/api`](/api) folder into IntelliJ IDEA and click Run.
+After downloading all the requirements, please import the [`/api`](/api) folder into IntelliJ IDEA, build the project and click Run icon besides `main` function in `Application.kt` file.

 ## Contributions and Contributors 👷‍♂️